awslabs/project-lakechain/examples/simple-pipelines/text-splitting-pipeline/README.md

 - **Recursive Character Text Splitter** - splits text based on characters and measure chunk length by number of characters.
 - **Tiling Text Splitter** - splits text into chunks of a given number of characters using a tiling algorithm provided by [NLTK](https://www.nltk.org/).
 - **Sentence Text Splitter** - splits text into chunks of a maximum number of bytes, while respecting sentence boundaries.
+- **Regexp Text Splitter** - splits text based on a string or regular expression.

 > 💁 The text splitters will emit chunks as multiple documents.
 The destination S3 bucket will therefore contain one object per chunk, per text splitter.